-Drugs in our Tier 5 Specialty and Tier 6 Excluded Drugs are not eligible for this type of exception.
-We do not lower the cost-sharing amount for drugs in these tiers.
+Drugs in our Tier 5 Specialty Drugs are not eligible for this type of exception.
+We do not lower the cost-sharing amount for drugs in this tier.

 SECTION 6 What if your coverage changes for one of your drugs?